 NTS is seen in a wide range of ages but is more commonly reported in older children and young adults 1-3.

 Patients present with episodic, often severe upper cervical and occipital pain with associated symptoms in the ipsilateral tongue, including numbness, pseudoathetosis, dysarthria, and lingual paralysis.
 Neck movement aggravates the condition 1-3.

-NTS is believed to be due to damage to lingual afferent fibres travelling in the hypoglossal nerve to the C2 spinal roots, possibly due to subluxation of the lateral C1/2 joints 1-3.
+NTS is believed to be due to damage to lingual afferent fibers traveling in the hypoglossal nerve to the C2 spinal roots, possibly due to subluxation of the lateral C1/2 joints 1-3.
 It is divided into 3:

 - complicated NTS: underlying disease process (inflammatory or degenerative) can be identified

 - 1. Orrell RW, Marsden CD.
 The neck-tongue syndrome.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 1994;57 (3): 348-52.
 Free text at pubmed - Pubmed citation

 - 2. Bogduk N. An anatomical basis for the neck-tongue syndrome.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 1981;44 (3): 202-8.
 Free text at pubmed - Pubmed citation